nicoqh/dotfiles/README.md

 dotfiles commit -m "<message>"
 ```

-If you decide to add a `.gitignore` which ignores everything, you must use the `-f` flag when staging files.
+If you decide to add a `.gitignore` that ignores everything, you must use the `-f` flag when staging files.